 Interest rate risk refers to the potential for an investment's value to decrease as interest rates rise.
 Bonds and other fixed-income instruments are subject to this kind of risk.
 You could protect yourself by selling short on the government bond futures market if you own bonds or shares in a bond ETF and anticipate cutting a loss due to an increase in interest rates.

-For instance, if you believe the Federal Reserve (FED) will raise interest rates, you could choose to "sell" a derivative like CFDs and start a position on US Treasury bonds.
+For instance, if you believe the Federal Reserve (FED) will raise interest rates, you could choose to "sell" a derivative and start a position on US Treasury bonds.
 Your potential profit would lessen the loss to your other investments if your prognosis proved accurate and bond prices fell.

 Predicting Central Bank Rates